segal-leguernherry/segal-leguernherry.github.io/index.markdown

 I am on the 2023/2024 Job Market

 In my research, I study how households respond to taxes and the implications of these responses for tax progressivity and inequality.
-My [Job Market Paper](https://www.dropbox.com/scl/fi/okxszehwtq2g1c9nhb8n2/JMP_LeGuernHerry.pdf?rlkey=5spuz7vbgv7g3s72kf3bwazfu&dl=0) investigates the effect of wealth taxation on households portfolio structure, focusing particularly on the degree of substitution between real estate and financial assets.
+My [Job Market Paper](https://www.dropbox.com/scl/fi/okxszehwtq2g1c9nhb8n2/JMP_LeGuernHerry.pdf?rlkey=5spuz7vbgv7g3s72kf3bwazfu&dl=0) investigates the effect of wealth taxation on households' portfolio structure, focusing particularly on the degree of substitution between real estate and financial assets.

 &nbsp;